2020–2021 Key Dates

 - All candidates must be U.S. citizens, naturalized citizens, or permanent residents.
 Individuals on temporary or student visas are not eligible.

 - Candidates must be able to commit a minimum of nine calendar months of total professional effort (75%) for career development and research activities associated with the program.
-The remaining 3 calendar months’ effort can be divided among other research, clinical, and teaching activities only if these activities are consistent with the proposed goals of the KL2 program.
+For surgeons or others in procedural based specialties, effort requirements may be reduced to at least 50%.
 The eligibility of potential candidates holding VA appointments will be confirmed with NCATS Office of Grants Management and Program staff prior to the individual being appointed to the program.

 - Commitment to 3 years of research training.

 - If you are a Senior Research Fellow, Postdoctoral Fellow, Research Scientist, Research Scholar, or Senior Research Associate, you are eligible for the KL2 if your division chief and department chair affirm that, if funded, you will be appointed to faculty as of the KL2 start date.
 Department Chair recommendation letters must include assurance that you will have received a faculty appointment prior to or by the start of the KL2 appointment.
 You are not able to receive KL2 funds until you are appointed to faculty.

 Individuals are NOT eligible for an appointment if they: